Who We Share Personal Information With

 • Other NHS trusts and hospitals that are involved in your care

-• Clinical commissioning groups and other NHS bodies (see below)
+• Integrated Care Board (ICB) and other NHS bodies (see below)

 • General practitioners (GPs)